Q. I found out about your Stars and want to get some.

 Q. I am a Boy Scout and would like to do the Stars for our Troops project for my Eagle Scout project.
 How do I do this?

-A. About a dozen young men have used the Stars for our Troops to get their Eagle Scout badges.
+A. Many young men have used the Stars for our Troops to get their Eagle Scout badges.
 Many created a nice rapport as we work on the project together.
 I am still in contact with some of them.
 You need to sign up as a Star Maker.
 It is recommended that you start with a STARter Kit so you can create your first Stars to help get the support from others in the community.
-You will need to decide if you want to just collect flags, remove the cantons and then either donate the stripes and non-useable flags to a veterans's organziation or you can hold a Flag Retirement Ceremony.
-You can create the Stars from the cantons on hand or you can mail to Stars for our Troops to add to our inventory of cantons.
-Go to the Star Maker site and complete the form, send in a donation for the kit.
+You will need to decide if you want to just collect flags, remove the cantons and then either donate the stripes and non-useable flags to a veteran's organization or you can hold a Flag Retirement Ceremony.
+You can create the Stars from the cantons on hand or you can mail the cantons to Stars for our Troops to add to our inventory.
+Go to the Star Maker Organization site and Register, send in a donation for the kit.

 Q. Is it legal to cut the flag?
 I was told by the local Veteran Organization that we can't do this as the only way to dispose of the flag is to burn it.